mrstocks/secret-ninja/README.md

   * News module
     * When uploading a new image in the backend we must make a thumb for
     * The image have to centered and "fixed"
+  * Dogs controller
+    * Rename the testright to textright code also